cleever/OnezoneDatepicker/README.md

 6) **endDate** (Optional)

-Same as startDate, you can specify end date of the datepicker. (`new Date(2024, 1, 26)`)
+Same as startDate, you can specify the end date of the datepicker. (`new Date(2024, 1, 26)`)

 7) **disablePastDays** (Optional)

-Setting this flag you will be able to disable dates before then current date
+Setting this flag you will be able to disable dates before the current date

 8) **disableSwipe** (Optional)

-This flag is used to disable swipe events on datepicker
+This flag is used to disable swipe events on the datepicker

 9) **disableWeekend** (Optional)